By Denise Y. O’Meara for ELCR

 Fayette Alliance approaches its work in three ways—advocacy, education and research.
 The research is critical.
 Fayette Alliance conducts and commissions research by experts so that all of their positions are based on data, facts and the law.
 They have commissioned studies on housing demands; land utilization; the economic impact of Fayette County’s agricultural industries; the costs of community services; and many others.
 This thorough research enables them to offer real solutions to Fayette County’s growth needs while protecting farmland.

-Fayette Alliance works with the city and other stakeholders on dynamic, comprehensive growth and planning strategies that incorporate the city’s wealth of vacant and underutilized properties, helping to develop policies that utilize these assets in a sustainable way.
+The city and other stakeholders work closely with the organization on dynamic, comprehensive growth and planning strategies that incorporate the city’s wealth of vacant and underutilized properties, helping to develop policies that utilize these assets in a sustainable way.
 The process prioritizes needs such as traffic and multi-modal transportation, infrastructure and other issues that affect quality of life.
 Importantly, greenspace is recognized as a necessary part of the urban-county infrastructure as opposed to an add-on feature.
 The planning and growth processes are dynamic – needs change over time, and must be responded to.

 Fayette Alliance is truly an alliance of committed citizens.
 Its Board members and supporters represent a diverse cross-section of the community, including farm owners, developers, affordable housing advocates, planners, economic development experts, educators, entrepreneurs and other community leaders who care about how Lexington-Fayette County grows.
 By working for “sustainable, responsible growth, and by partnering with other local organizations,” the Alliance is protecting “the prime soils of the county while promoting smart city development,” says Ms. Speckert.